Gokul7904231/Learn_With_Jiji/README.md

 ## Notes

-This is a single-screen UI assignment
+-This is a single-screen UI assignment

-Designed to match the provided reference concept
+-Designed to match the provided reference concept

-Emphasis on clarity, structure, and Flutter best practices
+-Emphasis on clarity, structure, and Flutter best practices

 <img width="271" height="592" alt="image" src="https://github.com/user-attachments/assets/12b1a70d-2434-4a1c-8586-79a42ab25dea" />